unepwcmc/web-components/README.md

 *   table_attribute :created_at, title: 'First Date'

 ```
-# Add this method for each of the fileds you want to display in the table
+# Add this method for each of the fields you want to display in the table
 table_attribute(
   :bip_indicator,                    # the model attribute, either a database field or method on the model
   title: 'BIP Indicator',            # the title that will appear in the tables, modals, and csv files